Signed in as:

 The Smoking Treatment for Ontario Patients (STOP) Program is a province-wide program for smoking cessation treatment (up to 26 weeks of NRT) and counselling support to people who want to reduce/quit their tobacco use.
 The program and supports are free.
 The STOP Program is offered by CAMH and is funded by the Ontario Ministry of Health.
 Join today from the comfort of your home and receive free nicotine replacement therapy (NRT) patches and gum/lozenges mailed to your address.
 Read our section below for more information and other options for quitting.

+Quitting smoking and vaping is a huge step toward improving your health.
 But at THFHT we know that quitting can be hard.
 And that's why we want to connect you with free supports and programs to help you out.
+Check out the links below.

 Cancer Care Ontario offers proven, free and personalized tools to help you quit smoking successfully.
 Call Talk Tobacco, an Indigenous quit smoking and vaping support program ( 1-833 998-TALK (8255) or Smokers' Helpline (1-877-513-5333 ) or visit their website to learn more about online and in-person programs, online chat, or text support.
 Check out the First Week Challenge Contest where you can win $500.